Toric Newton-Okounkov functions with an application to the rationality of certain Seshadri constants on surfaces: Background and Notation

 \subsection{Newton--Okounkov Bodies}

 The rich theory of toric varieties provides a very useful dictionary between algebraic geometry and convex geometry.
-It turned out that there is a one-to-one correspondence between the following sets.

-This allows us to translate questions about algebraic geometric properties of the pair $(\var_\fan, \ds)$ into questions about $\divp{\ds}$ on the polytopal side and the other way round.
-In the 90's in \cite{Ok1} Okounkov laid the groundwork to generalize this idea to arbitrary projective varieties motivated by questions coming from representation theory.
-Based on that Lazarsfeld--Musta\c{t}\u{a} \cite{MR2571958} and Kaveh--Khovanskii \cite{kaveh2012newton} independently developed a systematic theory of Newton--Okounkov bodies about ten years later.
-It lets us assign a convex body to a given pair $(\var,\ds)$ that captures much of the asymptotic information about its geometry.
+In the 90's in \cite{Ok1} Okounkov laid down the groundwork to generalize this idea to arbitrary projective varieties motivated by questions coming from representation theory.
+Based on this, Lazarsfeld--Musta\c{t}\u{a} \cite{MR2571958} and Kaveh--Khovanskii \cite{kaveh2012newton} independently developed a systematic theory of Newton--Okounkov bodies about ten years later.
+It lets one assign a collection of convex bodies to a given pair $(\var,\ds)$ that captures much of the asymptotic information about its geometry.
+We follow that notation of \cite{MR2571958} (see also \cite{Bou14,KL_Geom}).

-We review the construction of Newton--Okounkov bodies and will hereby mostly follow the approach and notation in \cite{MR2571958}.